OctoPrint/plugins.octoprint.org/_plugins/autoprint.md

 The plugin allows to schedule a print for a later time with the following options:

-- Select a file from a specific folder that has been defined in the settings
+- Select a file from a any folder
-- Choose either the start or the end time
+- Choose to start immediately or select either the start or the end time
 - Check wether the printer should shutdown after the print has finished

 The autoprint controls are available on the tab of the plugin (see picture below) and are only available if the printer is neither printing, paused nor pausing a print.

 A printed job can be cancelled any time before the print starts.

+**File Selection**

+For selecting the file you can either use the two drop down combo boxes, first selecting the folder and then the file, or you can go to the file browser in the sidebar and press on the small calendar button that appears there after the installation of the plugin. - This will automatically fill the folder and filename in the two combo boxes on the tab.

 ---